asifthedev/learnwhatmatter/readme.md

 - Utilizes OpenAI's GPT-4 model for advanced natural language processing
 - Implements web scraping and search capabilities using SerperDev and custom tools
 - Analyzes job descriptions to identify common technical skills
-- Presents results in a clean, Markdown-formatted
+- Presents results in a clean, Markdown-formatted table
 ### How It Works:

 1. User inputs a job title through the Streamlit interface